SCL: operator precedence

 (refs #5568) Quick workaround to precedence handling bug introduced in the previous commit to this issue.

-#2 Updated by Hannu Niemistö almost 3 years ago
+#2 Updated by Hannu Niemistö about 3 years ago

 - Status changed from New to Resolved